-The standard linux way, on the head node only.
-For Bright Cluster Manager 7 onwards, the relay host can be managed by BCM in the base partition.
+For Bright Cluster Manager 7.0 and Above, the relay host can be managed by BCM in the base partition.

-Outside the BCM-autogenerated section of /etc/postfix/main.cf, the BCM default head node postfix main.cf file is the same as the default distribution version.
+The /etc/postfix/main.cf, on the BCM default head node is the same as the default distribution version, with an appended section that Bright maintains.
 The same is true for /etc/postfix/generic.cf.
-So you can customize them to taste just like you would on a normal linux system, as long as what you change doesn’t do the wrong thing with the BCM-autogenerated settings.
-The relayhost setting of Postfix is a BCM-autogenerated setting in BCM 7 and above, so it is best to set it by using BCM rather than trying to adjust it directly, the standard Postfix way, in the configuration files.
+You may customize these files to taste just like you would on a normal linux system, as long as what you change does not conflict with the BCM-autogenerated settings.
+The relayhost setting of Postfix is a BCM-autogenerated setting, so it is best to set it by using BCM rather than trying to adjust it directly the standard Postfix way, in the configuration files.

 Postfix configuration files have statements that can override earlier ones, so a FrozenFile configuration directive is almost certainly not needed.
 The FrozenFile directive is covered in the appendix on CMDaemon Configuration File Directives in the Admin Manual.